Updated on 2025-09-04 GMT+08:00

 You can select different billing modes for your clusters or nodes on the CCE console.
 You can, for example, select pay-per-use for your nodes running in a cluster which is billed on the yearly/monthly basis.

-However, on the CCE console, the related cloud service resources cannot be billed on the yearly/monthly mode.
-These resources are billed on the pay-per-use mode by default when they are automatically created in the CCE cluster.
+However, on the CCE console, the related billed items (Billed Items) cannot be billed on the yearly/monthly basis.
+These resources are billed on the pay-per-use basis by default if they are automatically created on the CCE console.
 To purchase yearly/monthly cloud service resources, go to their respective consoles.
 For details, see their billing descriptions.

 Billing Mode